Exclusive - India's Reliance Entertainment plans to acquire Western game studios in 2015

 "In three years, our business will make $50 million in net revenue, and in five years we'll be a $100 million company," he said.
 Net revenue is after cuts taken by app stores from Google, Apple and others.

-Reliance Games, which to date has focussed on making titles related to Hollywood properties in partnership with studios such as Warner Bros, Sony and Lions Gate, hopes to use acquisitions to expand into other genres, Agarwal said.
-Genres of interest include real-time action strategy akin to Supercell's "Clash of Clans," puzzlers like King's "Candy Crush Saga," builder games like Supercell's "Boom Beach," and social casino games.
+Reliance Games, which to date has focussed on making titles related to Hollywood properties in partnership with studios such as Warner Bros, Sony (6758.T) and Lions Gate LGF.N, hopes to use acquisitions to expand into other genres, Agarwal said.
+Genres of interest include real-time action strategy akin to Supercell's "Clash of Clans," puzzlers like King's KING.N "Candy Crush Saga," builder games like Supercell's "Boom Beach," and social casino games.

 Reliance Games develops its own titles at its Pune-based studio in India as well as partnering with other game studios.
 With about 50 million downloads, its most successful game franchise has been "Real Steel," with action titles based on the DreamWorks movie with the same name featuring Hugh Jackman.

-In the face of competition from larger and more seasoned players such as King and Japan's GungHo Online Entertainment, Reliance has yet to make waves in a competitive mobile gaming space that investors worry is a fickle, hit-driven business.
+In the face of competition from larger and more seasoned players such as King and Japan's GungHo Online Entertainment (3765.T), Reliance has yet to make waves in a competitive mobile gaming space that investors worry is a fickle, hit-driven business.

 Reliance Games wants nimble studios of five to 12 members and that are "one game away from creating that elusive hit and looking to scale," Agarwal said.
 "If the game is already doing good, the shelf life of the game could be six to 12 months."